anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### Display

 The Screen Resolution looks so high, and everything looks tiny.
-To fix it go to:
+To fix it, go to:

 > System Settings > Display and Monitor > Display Configuration

-In the *Global Scale* option change it to *175%* and apply changes.
+In the *Global Scale* option, change it to *175%* and apply changes.

 ![](assets/images/kde_global_scale.png)

-If you install new terminals, normally you can change the size using:
+If you install new terminals, normally, you can change the size using:

-> ctrl + (+ key) or (- key)
+> Ctrl + (+ key) or (- key)

-(Optional) In case you have cursor, dolphin directories, icons and windows decoration buttons small, you need to change them:
+(Optional) In case you have a cursor, dolphin directories, icons, and windows decoration buttons small, you need to change them:

 > *Cursor*: System Settings > Appearance > Cursors > Size to 36
 >